 14 of 17

-Immerse Yourself Culture at Tampa’s Museum of Art
+Immerse Yourself in Tampa’s Museum of Art

 Since 1979, Tampa’s Museum of Art has been the epi-center for the city’s creatives.
 The museum has a wide variety of modern, classical, and contemporary pieces in their permanent collection in addition to a consistent line-up of visiting exhibits by world renowned artists.
 Works by Picasso, Renoir, Cassatt, Degas and Lichtenstein are all on display in addition to hundreds of others.
 Even more incredible is the building.
 Designed by award winning architect Stanley Saitowitz, the 66,000-square-foot building is a marvel by itself.
 At night it is illuminated by a 14,000 LED light installation called "Sky: Tampa" by artist Leo Villareal.
 The lights transition from electric blue, hot pink, violet and red every evening.